Moroccan frigate Tarik Ben Ziyad: Construction and career

-Royal Moroccan Navy signed a contract with Damen on 6 February 2008 for three SIGMA frigates, also referred to as "Moroccan multi-mission frigates" (Frégates Multi-Missions Marocaines / FMMM), with the contract value estimated to be US$1.2 billion.
+The Royal Moroccan Navy signed a contract with Damen on 6 February 2008 for three SIGMA frigates, also referred to as "Moroccan multi-mission frigates" (Frégates Multi-Missions Marocaines / FMMM), with the contract value estimated to be US$1.2 billion.
 The first frigate, which is a SIGMA 10513 design, was laid down in April 2008 at Damen's Vlissingen-East shipyard in Vlissingen, Netherlands.
 The ship was launched on 12 July 2010, then she was towed to Damen's Vlissingen-City shipyard for fitting out.
 She left Vlissingen for her first sea acceptance trial in the North Sea on 6 May 2011.

 Tarik Ben Ziyad was transferred to the Royal Moroccan Navy on 12 September 2011.
-In the next three weeks the ship's crew undergo training in Den Helder and the North Sea, assisted by Royal Netherlands Navy personnel.
+In the next three weeks the ship's crew were trained in Den Helder and the North Sea, assisted by Royal Netherlands Navy personnel.
 At the conclusion of the training course in late September 2011, the frigate started her maiden voyage to Morocco.
 Tarik Ben Ziyad was officially commissioned on 23 December 2011 in Casablanca by the King Mohammed VI of Morocco.

-The frigate undergo its first routine dry-docking on 24 October 2014 at Damen ship repair facility in Brest, France.
-The maintenance would last for approximately a month.
+The frigate underwent her first routine dry-docking on 24 October 2014 at Damen ship repair facility in Brest, France.
+The maintenance took approximately a month.